rabbitmq/rabbitmq-server/deps/rabbitmq_auth_backend_cache/README.md

 As with all authentication plugins, this plugin requires requires 2.3.1 or later.

+As of 3.7.0, this plugin is distributed with RabbitMQ.
+Enable it like any other plugin.

-`master` branch targest RabbitMQ master (future `3.7.0`).
-To use this plugin with RabbitMQ 3.6.x, see the `stable` branch.
+To use this plugin with RabbitMQ 3.6.x, download a [3.6.x version from Bintray](https://bintray.com/rabbitmq/community-plugins/rabbitmq_auth_backend_cache) or see the `3.6.x` branch.

 ## Erlang Version Requirements

-This plugin requires Erlang `18.3` or a later version.
+This plugin requires Erlang `19.3` or a later version.

 ## Binary Builds